Accessible and Inclusive Parks in the Des Moines Metro

 Inclusive: The Miracle League is located at Northview Park and provides free softball/baseball for those 5 and up with disabilities.
 The baseball fields are rubberized to allow for improved mobility and wheelchair use.

-The all-inclusive playground is also located at Northview Park with a cushioned rubber surface, ramps, wheelchair accessible glider, accessible zip line with molded bucket seat and lock in place harness and accessible swings.
+The all-inclusive playground is also located at Northview Park with a cushioned rubber surface, ramps, a wheelchair-accessible glider, an accessible zip line with a molded bucket seat and lock-in-place harness, and accessible swings.
 It also has a fence around three sides to keep kids safe who may like to run.

 Waukee